djthorpe/YouTubePlayerKit/README.md

 YouTubePlayerKit
 ================

-Example implementation of a YouTube Player for iOS
+Example implementation of a YouTube Player for Mac OS X and iOS